 “We have worked with Sport Law for over a decade and have come to rely on them for all of our legal needs.
 Over time we have grown to use their expanding services in the areas of communications, integral coaching, crisis management, and so much more.
 When the Danforth shooting occurred a few years back and one of our young athletes was killed, we turned immediately to our friends at Sport Law to help us through our darkest of days.
 They were our companions throughout the entire ordeal helping us communicate to our members, support the clubs, connect with the affected families and ensure we were able to work through this as a small and connected organization.
 I don’t know how we would have made it through that time without the support from our friends at Sport Law.
 They are now an integral part of our team and we rely on them for support on all kinds of projects.
 It’s comforting to know we can turn to trusted partners like Sport Law to do great work and who do so with a sense of humility, humanity and humour.
 It’s a tremendous partnership that we are really proud of.”

-The workshop will run from 9am-5pm EST, on Tuesday, November 29.
+The workshop will run from 9am-5pm EST on ZOOM, on Tuesday, February 28.

 Please note the registration fee for this event is $495 + HST.